Back to news page

 It has been predicted that the global aviation industry is expected to fully recover by around 2024-2025, fleet expansion and rising confidence is being seen across the industry, which could be the “ray of sunshine” for the civil aviation industry.

 In the past five weeks Europe has risen from worst-performing region ranked by seats as a percentage of 2019 levels to third out of six.
 The key driver has been an easing of international travel restrictions.
-Europe’s total seat numbers are 36.5% below 2019 levels.
+When it comes to civil aviation industry, Europe’s total seat numbers are 36.5% below 2019 levels.

 Although this is not very different from last week’s -37.0%, Europe has moved from fourth to third in the regional ranking.
 The Middle East, where seat capacity is down by 46.8% versus 2019, remains at the bottom.
 This week (week commencing 26-Jul-2021), Africa is down by 39.8%, Asia Pacific by 38.7%, Latin America by 28.7%, and North America by 23.5%. (source: www.centreforaviation.com)